mikkoronkkomaki/kite-forecast-mashup/readme.md

 * parameters: the application will at this phase only fetch the forecast data for wind speed, wind gusts, wind direction and temperature
 * timestep: 60, meaning that the fetched forecast data consists of one hour interval data points

-The front-end displays all of the given forecast data and higlights the optimal places in time based on the given data.
-An optimal kiteboarding weather is determied from the wind speed, direction, gusts and temperature:
-- Wind speed has to exceed 5.5 meters per second
-- Wind direction has to be either nort, north-west, west, south-west or south
-- Wind gusts must not exceed the predicted windspeed by 2.5 meters per second
-- Temperature has to be either between -20 and -5 (displayed as snow kiting) or above +10 degrees celcius (displayed as kite surffing)

 # Front-end #

-The user interface of the application displays a simple timeline grid of the hourly forecast data points, displaying the optimal kiteboaring times as highlited with blue for kitesurffing (on water) or snowkiting.
+The user interface of the application displays a simple timeline grid of the hourly forecast data points.

 # Data Sources #